jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 In other languages, globalities usually contain a large amount of code, because it’s not easy to handle many globalities.
 In symbol it’s easier to manage globalities and whenever you need the effect of having a small, local, globality (or software component), you can easily use a globality.

 This is also an invitation to making a more refined division in software components.
 You cannot only easily work with a division in more components.
 You can also embed software components.
-And you can refinedly control referencing existing instances of software components.
+And you can finely control referencing existing instances of software components.

 The child globality in the picture above can only access things global inside itself.
 It cannot access the global things of its parent globality.

-#### Pentagons not Exchangable with Triangles and Circles
+#### Pentagons not Exchangeable with Triangles and Circles

-A pentagon is not exchangable with triangles and circles as much as triangles and circles are exchangable.
+A pentagon is not exchangeable with triangles and circles as much as triangles and circles are exchangeable.
 Global has the side effect that things become accessible where otherwise inaccessible.
 If you suddenly replace the pentagon with a circle or triangle it would mean that things formerly global are no longer global and all sorts of accesses in the globality object are suddenly invalid.
 For that a pentagon stays a pentagon and a reference to it can only be a pentagon itself.

 #### Extra Indication